Entity Relationship Diagram (ERD)

 An entity–relationship model (or ER model) describes interrelated things of interest in a specific domain of knowledge

-Snippet from Wikipedia: Entity–relationship model
+- Snippet from Wikipedia: Entity–relationship model

 An entity–relationship model (or ER model) describes interrelated things of interest in a specific domain of knowledge.
 A basic ER model is composed of entity types (which classify the things of interest) and specifies relationships that can exist between entities (instances of those entity types).

 In software engineering, an ER model is commonly formed to represent things a business needs to remember in order to perform business processes.
-Consequently, the ER model becomes an abstract data model, that defines a data or information structure which can be implemented in a database, typically a relational database.
+Consequently, the ER model becomes an abstract data model, that defines a data or information structure that can be implemented in a database, typically a relational database.